yashbalar/Branchster-Android-No-SDK/README.md

 Branchster-Android-Demo-Application
 ==================
-This is an example Application demonstrating Android mobile deep linking / deeplinking using Branch SDK (Branch Metrics).
+This is an example Application demonstrating Android mobile deep linking and tracking using Branch SDK (Branch Metrics).
 Use this App to create and share Monsters.

 ## Installing and running App directly
 You can run the App directly by downloading and installing the app-release.apk file following the steps below: